antarctica/ansible-apache/README.md

 The following features are deprecated within this role.
 They will be removed in the next major version.

 * Support for 'allow overrides' (i.e. `.htaccess` files) will be permanently removed, currently support is only disabled.
 Set `apache_enable_feature_disable_document_root_allow_overrides` to "true" to re-enable support.
 This is mainly for compatibility with other web-servers which do not support this concept but also for performance reasons.
-* The default HTTP virtual host will be disabled by default as we move to a HTTPS by default approach.
-Redirections from HTTP to HTTPS connections will be supported in future versions of this role.
+* Support for a stand-alone HTTP virtual host will be removed as we move to a HTTPS by default approach.
+Instead the `apache_enable_feature_upgrade_http_to_https` feature should be used to redirect non-secure requests to a suitably secure virtual host, this is now enabled by default.

 ### Limitations

 * This role assumes you will be using, at most, a single virtual host.
 This role will not prevent multiple virtual hosts from being used, but you will need to configure this.
 For example you will need to create additional virtual host configuration files and enable them outside this role.
 You may wish to use the additional configuration files, such as the improvements to SSL configurations for example, but again, this is not something this role will do for you.
 * This role assumes the SSL certificate chain will be contained in the same file as the SSL certificate.
 Whilst this role supports specifying a different path and file for the chain, this role will not upload this file.
 Therefore you are responsible for ensuring the chain file is available at the path you specify (i.e. by uploading it using the *copy* module).
+* This role will allow you to enable two virtual hosts that listen on port 80.

+Both the deprecated non-secure virtual host and the non-secure to secure redirect virtual host can be enabled independently of each other, and both listen on port 80.
+This will lead to the non-secure to secure redirect virtual host being ignored.

+To prevent or resolve this issue ensure `apache_enable_feature_upgrade_http_to_https` is set to "false" whenever `apache_enable_feature_default_http_virtualhost` is set to "true" and vice versa.
+See the *Virtual hosts* section for more details.

 ### Requirements